Suwayomi/Tachidesk-qtui/CONTRIBUTING.md

     - `cmake`
     - `qt5` (must include development pacakges!)
     - `ninja` (optional)
-4. From the root dir run:
+4. From the project root dir run:
     1. `cmake -DCMAKE_BUILD_TYPE:STRING=Debug -B./.build -G Ninja` leave off the `-G Ninja` if you didn't install ninja
     2. `cmake --build .build --config Debug --target all -- -j12` (or how ever many threads you want to build with)